znation2010/Mobile_Version_Portfolio/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> Anyone can use this project to learn how to setup linter for HTML-CSS files.
+> Anyone can use this project to learn how to setup a responsice website and linter for HTML-CSS files.

 ### Prerequisites